-The Year 6 staff team is made up of class teachers: Mrs Appleton and Dr James and LSAs: Mrs MacLachlan and Mrs Bryant-Owens.
+The Year 6 staff team is made up of class teachers: Dr James and Miss Simpson and LSAs: Mrs MacLachlan, Mrs Taylor and Miss Elmes.

 Year 6 is an exciting year with lots of great learning challenges and opportunities.
 You can find out more about what Year 6 are learning further down this page.
 At the bottom of this page, you will find a link to websites that may be useful to support your child's learning.
 If you have any questions about Year 6, please contact the Year 6 class teachers who would be happy to offer support and help.

 Year 6 Curriculum

-To find out more about the Year 6 curriculum, please click on the link below which will take you to the curriculum overview.
+To find out more about the Year 6 curriculum, please click on the link above which will take you to the curriculum overview.
 This provides a description of the learning that takes place in each subject every term.
 Also, beneath the Gallery below, you can also read in more detail about each Power of Reading text and termly topics.